 The Gambling Law Review: Switzerland

 'Competitive sports for prizes', namely e-sports, are subject to much discussion, including in Switzerland.
 The regulatory authorities have not taken a final stance on the issue of e-sports.
-The Swiss Gambling Supervisory Authority (Gespa; this was formerly the Inter-Cantonal Lottery and Betting Commission (Comlot)) published a statement online in which it noted that neither a general definition of e-sports nor accordingly an overall qualification under the Gaming Act could be provided.
+The Swiss Gambling Supervisory Authority (Gespa; this was formerly the Inter-Cantonal Lottery and Betting Commission (Comlot)) published a statement online in which it noted that neither a general definition of e-sports nor an overall qualification under the Gaming Act could be provided.
 E-sports were likely to qualify as games of skill that may or may not require a licence.
-It also quoted the Federal Office of Sports taking the view that e-sports did not currently qualify as official sports.2 If an e-sports event were to be qualified as a sports competition, it would as consequence fall outside the scope of the Gaming Act.
+It also quoted the BASPO (the Federal Office of Sports) taking the view that e-sports did not currently qualify as official sports.9 If an e-sports event were to be qualified as a sports competition, it would as consequence fall outside the scope of the Gaming Act.

 'Free prize draws' do not fall within the scope of the Gaming Act.
 According to Article 1(2)(e) Gaming Act, the Act does not apply to lotteries and games of skill carried out for a short period of time by media companies to promote sales.
 However, the exemption only applies if these games do not pose a risk of excessive gaming and if the free gaming option is available on the same favourable terms of access and participation as by way of a pay option or the conclusion of a legal act.

 With regard to the distinction between 'speculative' and 'hedging' financial products as well as gambling products, the Gaming Act states that it does not apply to activities subject to supervision by the Swiss Financial Market Supervisory Authority (FINMA) in accordance with the Financial Market Supervision Act of 22 June 2007.10 In other words, FINMA supervises financial products that involve elements of chance.